-When diagnosed with Alzheimer’s disease, often patients are told the things that they should not be doing.
+When diagnosed with Alzheimer’s, patients are often told what they should not be doing.

-While there absolutely needs to be alterations in life style by people diagnosed with Alzheimer’s, this doesn’t completely limit their ability to do normal everyday activities.
+While lifestyle alterations by people diagnosed with Alzheimer’s must be made, this doesn’t completely limit their ability to do normal everyday activities.

 Especially while the disease is still in its earlier stages, it’s important to continue doing the things you enjoy most – it can help to increase memory and brain function.

 Often because patients are diagnosed with a disease that will eventually hinder their ability to live independently, this prematurely leads to decreased activity and isolation from the normal hustle and bustle of an active lifestyle.

 Rather than limiting what Alzheimer’s patients can do, the Alzheimer’s Association has created social groups within which patients with early-stage Alzheimer’s can interact.
 Director of early stage initiatives at the Alzheimer’s Association, Monica Moreno, said, “We started realizing that people in the early stages are still active and engaged, and they have specific needs and challenges.”
 This program can help diagnosed patients resolve problems of isolation from society, family, and normal everyday activities.